darinjswilliams/MemeProject/README.md

 The project consist of generating memes with quotes from the command line or web interface.

 # Installation
-A Python virtual environment is established to accommodate the specific version(s) of the Python interpreter installed on your system
+A Python virtual environment is established to accommodate the specific version(s) of the Python interpreter installed on your system.
+After step 5 a virtual environment is activated and than you can create a meme from executing main or app.
 <ol>
     <li>git clone https://github.com/darinjswilliams/MemeProject.git</li>
     <li>cd MemeProject</li>